j127/astro-on-rails/README.md

 This creates a Ruby on Rails project using Astro for views.

+TODO: Upgrade to Rails 8 and the latest version of Astro.
+Use Bun instead of pnpm.

 ## Installation

 First, follow the [Rails installation guide](https://guides.rubyonrails.org/getting_started.html#creating-a-new-rails-project-installing-rails) to ensure you have compatible versions of Ruby and Rails installed.